eosfrontier/orthanc/figurant/add/README.md

-# PUT api/orthanc/character/meta/update.php
+# PUT api/orthanc/figurant/add/
-Returns the metadata(s) of specified character
+places a character in the database with provided information, with the status 'figurant', or 'figurant-recurring'

 ## Resource URL
-api/orthanc/character/meta/update.php
+api/orthanc/figurant/add/

 ## Resource Information
 |||